arpit20328/FastaKrakenizer/README.md

-# FastaKrakenizer
-Converts Custom FASTA file to Kraken2 Index without need of taxonomy or accession files

 # Custom Kraken2 Flat Taxonomy Database Builder

 This script creates a **Kraken2 database with a flat taxonomy** from a FASTA file without needing NCBI taxonomy or taxid mappings.